-Self-Publishing Success Stories: 8 Examples You Should Know
+Self-Publishing Success Stories: 8 Authors You Should Know

-To know what path lies ahead for you as an indie author, look to those who came before you: learn from their mistakes and take inspiration from their successes.
-Unknown authors can find a devoted audience through independent publishing and these folks are living proof.
+To know what path lies ahead for you as an indie author, look to those who writers came before you: learn from their mistakes and take inspiration from their successes.
+Unknown authors can find a devoted audience through independent publishing and these people are living proof.

 So here they are — 8 self-publishing success stories to inspire and excite you: